 If the complaint relates to the fundraising practices of the school, the complainant may complain to the Fundraising Regulator.
-Information about the kind of complaints the Fundraising Regulator can involve itself in can be found here.

 The school will always cooperate with a regulator if a complaint has been made in relation to the school.

 If the school becomes aware that a complaint has been made about it to a regulator, the Governing Body will consider submitting a serious incident report to the Charity Commission.